nkarasiak/HistoricalMap/README.md

 Qgis Plugin for automatic extraction of forest from Historical Map

-Made By Nicolas Karasiak and Antoine Lomellini
+Made By Nicolas Karasiak and Antoine Lomellini.
+Based on the work of Pierre-Alexis Herrault

 ##
+Dependencies to have before installing the plugin :
+- Sklearn
+- Scipy
 ##
 1. Filter
 2. Train